 2. How to identify IRAS officers

 If you are under investigation for potential tax offences, our first contact with you would usually be in person.
 When our officers meet with you, they will show you their authority cards bearing their name and photograph.
-At same time, our officers will introduce themselves, provide their full names and give you their contact details so that you can contact them for further information if you need it.
-They will also give you a letter stating the purpose of visit and what is required of you.
-Should you require confirmation on the identity of the holder, please call IRAS on 6351 2044 or 6351 2046.
+At the same time, our officers will introduce themselves, providing their full names and their contact details so that you can contact them for further information if required.
+They will also present to you a letter stating the purpose of visit and the information and/or documents you need to provide.
+Should you require confirmation on the identity of the authority card holder, please call IRAS on 6351 2044 or 6351 2046.

 IRAS will not tolerate any acts of mischief or criminal intent by any person who impersonates himself or herself as an IRAS officer.

 The investigation may cover issues on individual income tax, corporate income tax, GST and other tax types administered by IRAS.
 The investigation aims to uncover the full facts to determine whether any tax offences have been committed.